Lordship of Ireland: Transformation into a Kingdom

 English monarchs continued to use the title "Lord of Ireland" to refer to their position of conquered lands on the island of Ireland.
 The title was changed by the Crown of Ireland Act passed by the Irish Parliament in 1542 when, on Henry VIII's demand, he was granted a new title, King of Ireland, with the state renamed the Kingdom of Ireland.
 Henry VIII changed his title because the Lordship of Ireland had been granted to the Norman monarchy by the Papacy; Henry had been excommunicated by the Catholic Church and worried that his title could be withdrawn by the Holy See.
 Henry VIII also wanted Ireland to become a full kingdom to encourage a greater sense of loyalty amongst his Irish subjects, some of whom took part in his policy of surrender and regrant.
 To provide for greater security, a Royal Irish Army was established.

+Queen Mary I, one of Henry VIII's daughters, would take the English throne in 1553.
+As a Catholic, she sought to smooth relations with the Pope.
+Pope Paul IV would grant Philip II of Spain (Mary's husband) and Mary the title of King and Queen of Ireland in 1555, endorsing the position that the Tudors were indeed the rightful Irish monarchy.
+This grant would not work as Paul IV had expected, as Mary died in 1558 and was succeeded as Queen of England and Ireland by her half-sister Elizabeth I, a Protestant.